Chapter 12. Managing the Directory Schema

-/etc/dirsrv/schemadirectory; the files in this directory are used as templates for new Directory Server instances.
+/usr/share/dirsrv/schema/directory.
+The files in this directory are used as templates for new Directory Server instances.
 Adding a new schema into this directory will make it available to any new instances.

 inetOrgPerson), groups (